stephansturges/NANO/README.md

 As you can see: the size of the neural network makes it pretty ineffective at longer ranges, which is expected.

+# What else

+If you're into this project you should probably also check out WALDO: https://github.com/stephansturges/WALDO

 ## License (MIT)